MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 To deploy and debug your MSIX app, see [Run, debug, and test a packaged desktop app](/windows/msix/desktop/desktop-to-uwp-debug).

-To deploy and debug your classic Win32 app, you must install your app through the installer once before debugging normally, so that the Start shortcut with your AUMID and CLSID is present.
+To deploy and debug your classic desktop app, you must install your app through the installer once before debugging normally, so that the Start shortcut with your AUMID and CLSID is present.
 After the Start shortcut is present, you can debug using F5 from Visual Studio.

-If your notifications simply fail to appear in your classic Win32 app (and no exceptions are thrown), that likely means the Start shortcut isn't present (install your app via the installer), or the AUMID you used in code doesn't match the AUMID in your Start shortcut.
+If your notifications simply fail to appear in your classic desktop app (and no exceptions are thrown), that likely means the Start shortcut isn't present (install your app via the installer), or the AUMID you used in code doesn't match the AUMID in your Start shortcut.

 If your notifications appear but aren't persisted in Action Center (disappearing after the popup is dismissed), that means you haven't implemented the COM activator correctly.

-If you've installed both your MSIX/sparse package and classic Win32 app, note that the MSIX/sparse package app will supersede the classic Win32 app when handling toast activations.
-That means that toasts from the classic Win32 app will still launch the MSIX/sparse package app when clicked.
-Uninstalling the MSIX/sparse package app will revert activations back to the classic Win32 app.
+If you've installed both your MSIX/sparse package and classic desktop app, note that the MSIX/sparse package app will supersede the classic desktop app when handling toast activations.
+That means that toasts from the classic desktop app will still launch the MSIX/sparse package app when clicked.
+Uninstalling the MSIX/sparse package app will revert activations back to the classic desktop app.

 ## Known issues